tzing/secrets.env/Readme.md

 #### Supported methods

-Here's required argument(s), their accepted source, and corresponding keys:
+Here's the argument(s), their accepted source, and corresponding keys.

 ##### `token`